caseywebdev/react-list/README.md

 A boolean that specifies whether or not the rendered items are of uniform width and height.
 Uniform items allow space to be preallocated on the page without actually rendering the items.

+#### fetch

+A function that receives the current list of items and a callback.
+The callback should be invoked when the fetch is complete with the error (if any) as the first argument and a boolean determining whether the entire list is fetched or not.

 ## Examples